 Stay invisible, my friends…

-VPNs are a fantastic tool for improving your Internet security, and are something of a Swiss-knife for protecting your privacy by allowing you to geo-spoof your location.
+VPNs are a fantastic tool for improving your Internet security, and are something of a Swiss Army knife for protecting your privacy by allowing you to geo-spoof your location.
 OpenVPN is by far the most secure VPN protocol commonly used, and although setting it up can be a bit more laborious than simply using a provider’s custom software or manually configuring L2TP or PPTP, its use is strongly recommended (this is a particular issue with iOS, where OpenVPN is not built into custom apps).